dtduval/dtduval.github.io/Daily-notes.md

 **PROCEDURAL NOTES AND AGENDA**

+- Recap from the first class and a chance to get clarification on course expectations, plan, assignments, etc.
 - We will continue populating the Google spreadsheet with volunteers to start covering some of the readings.
 So, if you are interested in any of the upcoming readings (look specifically at Module 1 readings to start with) go to the [Google spreadsheet](https://docs.google.com/spreadsheets/d/1ReG39yWJv5-_fNC0bEEAHVCr825dX3QoiEOxM7E6RSs/edit?usp=sharing).

 - Discussion question: What indicators can we say point to the extent of internationalisation that a company undertakes?